jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

 Getting Started

-There are several way to get a Windows installation started.
+There are several ways to get a Windows installation started.
 The method I chose integrates well with cobbler, and is easy to generate and manipulate.
-Were are going to build a custom [WindowsPE](http://en.wikipedia.org/wiki/Windows_Preinstallation_Environment) CD image that can be booted over the network, and use to start the install process.
+Were are going to build a custom [Windows PE](http://en.wikipedia.org/wiki/Windows_Preinstallation_Environment) CD image that can be booted over the network, and used to start the install process.

 First we'll need a working environment.
 This is created with the copype utility from AIK.